Onelinerhub/onelinerhub/mysql/add_user_full_access.md

 ```

 - CREATE USER - creates specified user
-- 'user'@'127.0.0.1' - user name and host to attach it to
+- user@localhost - user name and host to attach it to
 - GRANT ALL PRIVILEGES - grants any operation for specified user
 - ON db.* - database tables (all tables of ```db``` database in our case) we want our user to have access to
-- TO 'user'@'127.0.0.1' - user we want to grant access to (our newely created user)
+- TO user@localhost - user we want to grant access to (our newely created user)
 - IDENTIFIED BY 'pwd' - set ```pwd``` password for our user
 - FLUSH PRIVILEGES - will make sure new user access is granted instantly